PNW Native

 David Douglas preferred salal as a choice ornamental and brought it back to Britain in 1828.
 (PM)

 Salal berries were one of the most important staple foods for many tribes of the Northwest coast.
 In many Coast Salish languages, their equivalent of the month of August is named after the ripening of Salal.
 Preserved dried cakes of salal could weigh up to 15 lbs each.
 Dried berry cakes made from salal, currents, and elderberries, (LC) but cakes made exclusively from salal were reserved for respected family groups at least in the Kwakiutl tribe (DM).
 These berry cakes were wrapped in skunk cabbage leaves and eaten as winter food, dipped in seal oil or candlefish grease.
 (DM) The Kwakwaka'wakw ate the berries raw at grand feasts dipped in grease.
 The Haida thickened salmon roe with salal.
 The Ditidaht chewed young salal leaves as a hunger suppressant and used the leafy branches in pit-cooking.
-(PM)
+(PM) The Quileute pick salal with the stem still attached, dip the berry in grease, and eat it fresh as a delicacy.
+They would also chew salal leaves and spit them on sores, and the S'Klallam would do the same for burns.
+The Quileute also chewed the leaves as a heartburn and colic treatment.
+The Makah would mix powdered salal leaves into their smoking blends.
+The Samish and Swinomish tribes brewed a tea from salal leaves to treat tuberculosis.
+(EG)

 A purple dye can be made from these berries.
 (DM)